Skip to content

 Understanding Property Ownership in Virginia

 Owning your own home in Virginia is a wonderful feeling.
-However, once you sign those closing papers, you become part of property records within the state, and some of your personal information will be listed publicly.
+However, once you sign the closing papers, you become part of the state's property records, and some of your personal information will be listed publicly.

 Virginia Titles